YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

 13. Thread keepalive time, threads with no tasks will be terminated if they exceed the time.<br>
   (Unit: seconds)

-14. The features below are aiming to reduce unnecessary calculations and use more efficient methods to optimize the server.
+14. This section contains performance tuning intended to reduce unnecessary calculations and use more efficient methods to optimize the server.
 15. Use the new Virtual Thread introduced in JDK 21 for Async Chat Executor.<br>
   <br>
   __Recommended value: `true`__